Pavo-IM/Proxintosh/README.md

 Last step before booting is you will need to create a Opencore USB Bootable Drive Create a standard EFI folder and copy the ```config.plist``` from this repo

-The essential kexts should be included in your EFI as follows : ```Lilu.kext , VirtualSMC.kext and AppleALC.kext (for Audio Passtrough make``` alcid=11 will need to be added to bootagrs for this to work.
+The essential kexts should be included in your EFI as follows : ```Lilu.kext , VirtualSMC.kext and AppleALC.kext (for Audio Passtrough make``` alcid=11 will need to be added to boot-args for this to work.

 once you have created the efi insert into any of the passed through USB ports